hczj/q-and-a/README.md

 This app was built during a two-week sprint as the capstone project for four students at Fullstack Academy in Chicago.
 The project requirements were to create a prototype application that incorporated web technologies learned during the program, as well as new technologies we were interested in exploring.
 We decided to work with WebRTC and WebSockets to create a platform designed for real-time collaboration.

-## Getting started

-...

-## Explore the app

-provide login credentials for a teacher and a student...

 ## Technologies

 * [React](https://reactjs.org) - JavaScript library for user interfaces